Tony South: Personal

 High school education studies prevented South from competing at the 1960 Summer Paralympics and the 1962 Commonwealth Paraplegic Games.
 He passed his Intermediate Certificate and was the first student in a wheelchair in New South Wales to attend a public high school.
 He was the first student from Northcott to obtain the Leaving Certificate and achieved an Honours Grade in Economics and Commonwealth University Scholarship.
 His tertiary studies were completed at the Marconi School of Wireless, and after graduating, he joined IBM Australia where he was employed for 28 years.

+Tony died in April 2024, in Parkinson, QLD.